lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@script`

-That's better.
-We reduce the height of the error bar ends and make the center line dashed so it is differentiated from the other elements of the plot.
+If we reduce the height of the error bar ends and make the center line dashed so it is differentiated from the other elements of the plot, the plot looks much better.

 ---
 ## Unadjusted and adjusted models in a single plot